 While sure, some cats will eat raw meat, it is better to give them something cooked and devoid of potential bacteria.

 With any of these options, you should always try it sparingly.
 If you don’t know the history of the cat or its diet, you don’t want to be in a situation where you are upsetting a delicate stomach.

-Often times, when people choose what to feed a stray cat they offer anything to kitty.
+Often times, when people choose what to feed a stray cat they offer something instead of nothing.
 You might consider it okay because kitty lives outside and has to scavenge from bins and scraps anyway.
 The truth is, you may end up doing more harm than good that way.
 Do not feed your cat processed human foods.

 Rehoming and After Care

 After deciding what to feed a stray cat without cat food, you should give it regular meals.
 About every 8-10 hours or so.
 Make sure to provide a fresh dish of water that you change regularly as well to avoid a buildup of bacteria (and, probably, cat hair).

 As soon as possible, you should start looking for the owner.
 If you are sure it is a stray, you should contact your local vet for advice.
 They may take it to a shelter, or operate a neuter-and-release program.

 You may even have decided to adopt it.
 In this case, you should get it vaccinated, registered, and make sure you stock up your cupboards with lots of tasty, well-balanced cat food!

 Final Thoughts | What to Feed a Stray Cat Without Cat Food

 In sum, feeding a stray cat without cat food doesn’t need to be like solving a Rubik’s cube.
 If you have spare food that is safe for cats, at least that’s something!